imthenachoman/nBackup/README.md

 # nBackup

-nBackup is a simple bash script for making versioned dependency-less backups of your data where versions are browsable as current backups, snapshot-in-time folders, and running file versions.
+nBackup is a simple bash script for making versioned, dependency-less backups of your data where versions are browsable as current backups, snapshot-in-time folders, and running file versions.

 ## How It Works